SandyRodger/RB130-139/mock_assessment.md

 39, What do testing framworks provide?

+ In Ruby testing frameworks such as MiniTest and Rspec provide ways to write and automate tests for your code.
+MiniTest provides a list of assertions to test your code against your expectations.
+Minitest also provides setup and teardown methods to reduce repetition.

 40, What are the differences of Minitest vs RSpec

+These are both testing frameworks that allow a dev to write and automate tests for their program.
+Minitest is written in Ruby, Rspec uses a DSL which tries to mirror natural English.
+Minitest can do everything Rspec can do and their output is the same, it is only a question of how the dev prefers to write the tests.
+Minitest is a bundled Gem which means it is maintained outside of Rby's core library.
+It is also Ruby's default testing librarry.

 41, What is Domain Specific Language (DSL)?

+A DSL is a language created for a specific environment or task.
+Rspec uses a DSL.
+SQL is another.
+In contrast to general programming lamnguages like RUby and Python which are designed to be flexible and can be used for many different tasks

 42, What is the difference of assertion vs refutation methods?